erSubhashThapa/100daysofcode/r2-log.md

   ## Custom Type Ahead UX

-  I wasn't sure about the UX for the type ahead featuer.
-SHould choosing a suggested entry *search* that entry?
+  I wasn't sure about the UX for the type ahead feature.
+Should choosing a suggested entry *search* that entry?
 Or should it *select* that entry and add it to the recipe?
 I decided to copy what the [USDA database](https://ndb.nal.usda.gov/ndb/search/list) does.

   ![usda](log_imgs/usda_5-5.gif)

   If you select the suggestion it searches the suggestion.
-It doesn't choose that entry, which on the USDA database would mean taking you directly to that entry.
+It doesn't choose that entry, which on the USDA database would mean taking you directly to that entries nutrient page.

   ## Conditionals Not Right

-  I need to redo my conditional statements so that the suggestions div dosn't display anything when there's no input in the search field.
+  I need to redo my conditional statements so that the `#suggestions` div doesn't display anything when there's no input in the search field.
 This doesn't work quite right:

   ```javascript
   async function displaySavedFoods(){